002A/ixora.io/projects/camera-3D/tutorial.rst

 If this method is included in your sketch, it will be called **ONCE** before any calls to the *draw* method.
 Any code that you want to be executed one single time per frame should be located here.

-In this case, this function will update the rotation of our box.
+In this case, this function will update the rotation of our box. **IMPORTANT:** code that updates state, such as the position of objects, needs to be moved to this *preDraw* method.
+If you are adding Camera3D functionality to an existing sketch, you may have some work to do separating out this aspect of your code.

 .. code-block:: java